kyma-project/kyma/resources/ark/README.md

 ## E2E tests

-The [E2E test for backup](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/backup-restore-test) runs daily on Prow and validates if the restore process works for all components as expected.
+The [E2E test for backup](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/backup-restore-test) runs daily on Prow and validates if the restore process works for all components.

 To add components to the backup pipeline, implement the following go interface: